 The site-specific text work, Whatever Happened to Painting? envelopes visitors with 100 outrageous quotes from around the globe, naively painted by Stellmach across the gallery walls and coded according to tone: with red for angry, “Fuck art for letting this shit happen”, blue for quizzical, “Only a razorblade lies between genius and madness.
 Who’s to know which side this artist is on?” and yellow for supportive, “Questions about questions and like all good art to which there are no answers.”
 The quotes, complete with author names or pseudonyms and their city, become a global commentary questioning the ethics and merits of Stellmach’s project but only in relation to art.

 Amongst this text a left-handed 1980s Stratocaster style guitar (referencing the pawn shop guitars that Cobain began with) is suspended from the ceiling.
-Painted black and battered, Commodity emphasizes the absurd nature of dead celebrity auction rankings and the associated commerce – and becomes a sacred relic.
+Painted black and battered, Commodity emphasizes the absurd nature of dead celebrity auction rankings and the associated commerce – and as an instrument in Stellmach’s Scream, becomes a sacred relic.

-Two hand-bound artist books highlight the public opinion in relation to the smoking of Nirvana’s infamous leader.
-“Rape Me” – its title borrowed from a song Cobain wrote in 1991 – is bound in white calf leather with 300 pages of transcribed comments that are re-interpreted by Stellmach’s students, friends and colleagues.
-Drawn on the whitewashed pages of Cobain’s posthumously published diaries, it reinforces the artist’s struggle between public and personal persona.
+The first of the two artist books that highlight the public opinion regarding the smoking of Nirvana’s infamous leader.
+“Rape Me” – its title borrowed from Cobain’s 1991 song – is bound in white calf leather with 300 unique pages of transcribed comments that are re-interpreted by Stellmach’s students, friends and colleagues.
+Drawn in pen, paint and crayon on the whitewashed pages of Cobain’s posthumously published diaries, it reinforces the artist’s struggle between public and personal persona.

 Another artist book, Media Whore is bound in red faux leather and resembles a bible.
 It illustrates across 440 pages of ‘red-washed’ news articles how the media used Stellmach’s story and Cobain’s image to sell products.
-The 1960’s term ‘media whore’ originated during political campaigns and referred to newspaper publishers and editors who didn’t cover a candidate without an ad buy.
-The more money a candidate offered, the more coverage they would receive from the media whores.
-Given the public’s derogatory use of the term ‘media whore’ against Stellmach and the fact that Stellmach refused all interviews and the project intentionally generated no income for the artist or gallery – this rich and ironic work questions who indeed the media whores are.
+The 1960’s term ‘media whore’ originated during political campaigns and referred to newspapers who covered a candidate relational to their ad buy.
+Given the public’s derogatory use of the term against Stellmach, the fact that she refused all interviews and the project intentionally generated no income for the artist or gallery – this rich and ironic work questions who indeed the media whores are.